shellkjell/gofigure/README.md

 ### Prerequisites

 gofigure can be run
-* in a docker container - requires an installation of `docker`
+* in a docker container
 * locally on your machine - requires an installation of `golang` (this implementation was written in version 1.10)

 ### Installing